http4k/http4k/GOVERNANCE.md

 as pull requests and require Code Owner review before merging (see [CODEOWNERS](.github/CODEOWNERS)).

+## Code review

+Contributions from outside the core team are reviewed via pull request before merging.
+The requirement is enforced by the branch protection ruleset on `master`, which requires:

+- an approving review from a **Code Owner** (see [CODEOWNERS](.github/CODEOWNERS)),
+- the CI **build** status check to pass,
+- linear history, with force-pushes and deletions blocked.

+Reviewers check each change for correctness and adequate test coverage, adherence to the coding standards (`.editorconfig` / the Kotlin coding conventions, enforced automatically in the build), source/binary compatibility, and security considerations.
+Core maintainers practise trunk-based development — committing directly to `master` under the same required CI gates — and rely on the automated test suite and fast roll-forward rather than pre-merge peer review of every maintainer commit.

 ## Members with access to sensitive resources

 Prospective maintainers are reviewed and vetted by the existing core team before being granted